Lamar Jackson Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- In six matchups against the Steelers, Jackson averaged 105.7 passing yards per game, 92.8 yards below his over/under for Sunday.
+- Jackson averaged 105.7 passing yards per game in six matchups against the Steelers, 94.8 yards less than his over/under for Sunday.

-- Jackson threw a touchdown pass three times over those contests against the Steelers, and threw multiple TD passes against them once.
+- Jackson threw a touchdown pass in three of those games against the Steelers, with multiple TDs against them once.

-- This week Jackson will face the NFL's 13th-ranked pass defense (239.8 yards allowed per game).
+- The 239.8 yards per game the Steelers are conceding through the air makes them the NFL's 13th-ranked pass defense.

-- The Steelers have allowed 24 passing TDs this season (1.5 per game), ranking them 15th among NFL defenses.
+- The Steelers' defense is 15th in the NFL, giving up 1.5 passing touchdowns per game.

 Recent Performances